-Elongated toilets typically provide more comfort to the user, whereas round models ensure that you have enough space in your bathroom to take care of your personal needs whilst being able to close the door.
+Elongated toilets typically provide more comfort to the user, whereas round bowls ensure that you have enough room to take care of your personal needs whilst still being able to close the door.

-Manufacturers measure height by going from the floor to the top of the rim.
+Manufacturers measure toilet height by going from the ground to the top of the rim.
 You should have a product that is easy for you to sit down for use, and then stand up again.
-If you purchase a “standard” model, then it will be 14 to 15 inches from the floor.
+If you purchase a standard toilet height toilet, then it will be 14 to 15 inches from the floor.
 This option works well for people who are generally 5’6” or shorter.

-If you are taller than that, then you will want to shop for a unit with a taller seat.
-Most manufacturers provide models that go up to 17 inches in height.
+If you are taller than that, then you will want to shop for a toilet with a taller seat.
+Most manufacturers provide toilets that go up to 17 inches in height.

 One-Piece vs. Two-Piece

 One-piece toilets do not have a separate tank and bowl.
 They offer the convenience of a single installation point without the need to service the valve between the bowl and the tank.
-Although they cost a little more than their two-piece competitors, this choice saves space, reduces cleaning time, and creates a modern look for the bathroom.
+Although they cost a little more than their two-piece competitors, this choice saves space, reduces cleaning time, and creates a modern look.

 Two-piece designs provide a separate tank and bowl for installation, which is the most common type found in homes today.
 They are a little easier to place in your bathroom, and usually more economical with the initial cost.
 Although they are harder to clean, it is generally easier to find replacement parts with this design.

-A new option that some homeowners are considering is the wall-mounted unit.
+A new option that some homeowners are considering is the wall-mounted toilet.
 This design removes the need for a footing or base for the fixture.
-This option is ideal for people who need to do transfers in the bathroom, use a wheelchair, or get around using a walker.
+This option is ideal for people who need to do transfers to and from the toilet, use a wheelchair, or get around using a walker.
 It must have a sturdy, thick wall to support the installation.

-You will also need to have a wall drain instead of one in the floor if you choose this model.
+You will also need to have a wall drain instead of one in the floor if you go with this model.
 The installation costs are typically higher since homeowners need to change their existing plumbing to accommodate this design, but a new construction project could make it work easily enough.
-Wall-mounted units are also very easy to clean underneath.
+Wall-mounted toilets are also very easy to clean underneath.